East Texas A&M Lions women's volleyball: History

 Women's volleyball has been a varsity sport at East Texas A&M (then East Texas State) since 1978, and the team has played in the LSC since it began sponsoring the sport in 1983.
 In 1980, the Lions finished the season as the National Association of Intercollegiate Athletics (NAIA) national runners-up.
 From its inception until 1982, the program competed in the NAIA under head coach Donna Tavener; that year, it began competing at the NCAA Division II level.

 The Lions were one of the strongest teams in the LSC during the 1980s, never finishing below fourth place in the conference under the guidance of head coach Kathy Goodlett between 1983 and 1989, and winning the conference regular-season title in 1986 and 1987 as well as the LSC tournament in 1986.
 The team also reached the NCAA Division II tournament quarterfinals in 1987, and advanced to the second round of the national tournament in the two subsequent seasons, 1987 and 1988.

 Since the end of Goodlett's coaching tenure in 1989, the A&M–Commerce women's volleyball program has failed to win a regular-season conference championship.
 From 1990 to 2022, the Lions have been coached by Terri Johnson (1990–95), Larry Blackwell (1996–2002), Gwen Weatherford (2003–07), Mark Pryor (2008–09), and Craig Case (2010–2022).
 Case would lead the Lions to a Lone Star Conference championship in 2018.
 Case also guided the Lions to three consecutive NCAA Tournament appearances in 2017, 2018, and 2019.
 On February 3, 2021, Case became the winningest coach in program history, earning his 186th victory.

 During their first Division I season, the Lions endured their first losing season since 2014, going 11-23 overall and 6-12 in conference play.
 Despite this, the Lions still managed to qualify for the Southland Conference Tournament with a seventh place finish.
 There, they would defeat the New Orleans Privateers in the first round before falling to the McNeese State Cowgirls in the quarterfinal round.

 After the season, Case stepped down after 13 seasons as the Lions' head coach on December 5, 2022.
 Joe Morales was hired as the program's eighth head coach on January 19, 2023.

 In Morales' first season, the Lions endured another losing season, but still managed to qualify for the Southland Conference Tournament, clinching the final spot.
 They were eliminated in the first round by the Northwestern State Demons.

 Morales' second season saw the Lions go 10-19 overall and 7-9 in conference play.
 They once again clinched the final spot in the Southland Conference Tournament, where they once again lost to Northwestern State in the first round.

+In 2025, the Lions went 9-19 overall and 7-9 in conference play.
+They qualified for the Southland Conference Tournament for the fourth year in a row, but were eliminated in the opening round by the SFA Ladyjacks.